 The chemistry between a client and partner is central to a solid relationship.
 Invest in getting to know your future partner – their culture, who they are, and what matters to them.
 It’s tough to judge how you will work together when operating on a condensed RFP timeline.

-Include frequent touchpoints with the companies who are bidding.
+Include several touchpoints with the companies who are bidding.
 Not only will you receive solutions that are closer to your visions, but you’ll also get a better sense of how they run mission control.

 One giant leap: reviewing RFP submissions